toeggel/ReadTheDocs/docs/misc/beautifulCode.md

 ## Comments
 Usually we write comments when the intent of the code is not clear.
 Instead of writing comments we should ask ourselves => `Can I write the code better?`
-> Comments are often a lies.
+> Comments are often lies.